The gator CLI

 expanded resources.

-If the mutators or constraints use spec.match.namespaceSelector
+If the mutators or constraints use spec.match.namespaceSelector, the namespace the resource

 belongs to must be supplied in order to correctly evaluate the match criteria.